pauliusbaulius/lil_ripper/README.md

 A multiprocess-python program for subreddit archiving purposes.
 It will try to extract all media links from subreddit posts and download them.
 It uses [pushshift](https://pushshift.io/) to generate json links containing Reddit post data. **Generating links will take a while, to not spam pushshift with API calls.** Be patient.

+Requires ffmpeg to merge webm audio and video files!

 ## Features